 Aim of the project

-2. Training for Sports Volunteering Ambassadors (Kaunas, Lithuania, on March 20-24, 2019).
-24 sports volunteers (staff of partner organisations) from Lithuania, Hungary, Bulgaria, Croatia, Italy and Norway will participate.
+- Training for Sports Volunteering Ambassadors (Kaunas, Lithuania, on March 20-24, 2019).
+24 sports volunteers (staff of partner organizations) from Lithuania, Hungary, Bulgaria, Croatia, Italy and Norway will participate.
 This will be done to encourage international sports volunteering and work in sports initiatives by following EU Sports policies.
 Special attention will be given to work with underprivileged young people.

 Coordinating organisation: VSI Integracijos Centras (Lithuania)